 In mid June I got a call from Joe, I had helped his father and he wondered if I could help him; A 28 year old man with back pain – of course I could, and told him to make an appointment.
 However, I was not so certain after taking the history.
 Back pain was not Joe’s main problem.
 For five years he had been taking Tramadol, 8 a day in the early years.
 My exact words were “back pain is not your main problem, you have to come off this shit Tramadol, it is as bad as heroin and it beggars belief you have been left on this for so long”.
-Tramadol claims more lives than any other drug, including heroin.
+Tramadol claims more lives than any other drug, including heroin and the problem has been created by the greed of the Pharmaceutical industry and the incompetence of politicians to understand the problem.
 It was prescribed for me after cancer surgery, I have always maintained pain is there for a reason and we should use that information to help our bodies heal so we can return to normal activity.
 The fact I am alive today and in remission after being told my cancer was incurable suggests it may be good advice.

 This case illustrates the ignorance of the medical profession in dealing with mechanical back pain, where there is no pathology present.
 And the cowardice of the chiropractic profession for not allowing “registered chiropractors to give the advice I gave Joe, for fear of alienating the medical profession so they won’t throw the profession the crumbs off the table of “Failed Back Surgery“.
 Remember, these are the UK patients who go back to their doctors, and these figures would not include all the thousands of people who went to chiropractors and osteopaths.
 Joe’s story was so compelling I asked him to put it into his own words: